WATTx/code-challenges/frontend-engineer-challenge-top-coins.md

 ### Overview

-Create a webapp that allows for a simple analysis of crypto assets.
+Create an Angular webapp that allows for a simple analysis of crypto assets.
 The page should present a navigation bar with two pages:

 * `/` - Market overview
 * `/liquidity` - Liquidity analysis page